-Shock, sympathy, mockery: World reacts to Trump infection
+Trump COVID infection thrusts world in uncharted territory

 Tokyo Gov. Yuriko Koike, speaking at a weekly news conference, did not mention Trump’s reluctance to wear masks when asked about his infection, but she said the news “reminded me of how widely masks are worn in Japan.”

-Major media across the globe also played up the announcement, with bulletins crawling across TV screens in Seoul, Tokyo, Taipei, Dubai and Beijing.
+Major media across the globe played up the announcement, with bulletins crawling across TV screens in Paris and Rome, Seoul and Beijing.

+“To say this potentially could be a big deal is an understatement,” Rabobank said in a commentary.
+“Everything now takes a backseat to the latest incredible twist in this U.S. election campaign.”

-China’s official Xinhua News Agency flashed the news, and an anchor on state broadcaster CCTV announced it; there was no immediate comment from the government Friday, the second day of an eight-day national holiday.
+China’s official Xinhua News Agency flashed the news, and an anchor on state broadcaster CCTV announced it.
+Late Friday, the Chinese Foreign Ministry spokesman Hua Chunying tweeted that he was “saddened to learn President and the FirstLady of the US tested positive.
+Hope they both have a speedy recovery and will be fine.”

-The positive test result for Trump and his wife was the most searched topic in China on the widely used social media app Weibo a few hours after the announcement, with most comments mocking or critical.
+The positive test result was the most searched topic in China on the widely used social media app Weibo for hours after the announcement, with most comments mocking or critical.

 One user darkly joked that Trump had finally tweeted something positive.

-The Chinese government has bristled at Trump’s attempts to blame China, where the disease emerged, for the pandemic and called for global cooperation in fighting it, a message that has resonated with the public.
+The Chinese government has bristled at Trump’s attempts to blame China, where the disease emerged, for the pandemic and called for global cooperation in fighting it.
+It’s a message that has resonated with the public.

 Hu Xijin, the outspoken editor of the state-owned Global Times newspaper, tweeted in English that “President Trump and the first lady have paid the price for his gamble to play down the COVID-19.”

-Multiple Arab news media outlets on Friday continuously broadcast footage of Trump and his wife after the virus announcement.
+Multiple Arab news media outlets continuously broadcast footage of Trump and his wife after the virus announcement.

 Al-Arabiya, a Saudi-owned satellite channel based in Dubai, cut to a long live shot of the White House.
 Qatari state-owned Al Jazeera channel brought in four commentators to discuss the “prevailing state of uncertainty” in the United States, questioning whether Trump could effectively steer a reelection campaign and run the country from quarantine.
+Middle East leaders closely allied to the U.S. sent out their best wishes, including Kuwait’s new ruling emir.

 Iranian state television announced Trump had the virus, an anchor breaking the news with an unflattering image of the U.S. president surrounded by what appeared to be giant coronaviruses.
+Later, an anchor noted that “the American president, who treated the coronavirus almost like it was nothing, finally caught it.”

 U.S.-Iran ties have suffered since Trump unilaterally withdrew the United States from Tehran’s nuclear deal with world powers and reimposed crushing sanctions.

-Social media platforms were ablaze with quick reaction.
+Social media platforms were ablaze with questions and quick reactions to all the unknowns.

 Would Trump blame the Chinese?
 Would he thumb his nose at his critics and enemies by breezing through the quarantine without serious symptoms, tweeting away from the White House?
 Would he become gravely ill, or worse, and, if he did, what would that mean for the U.S. election, one of the most contentious in recent history?
+What would it mean for U.S. leadership during tumultuous times?

-While the uncertainty seemed palpable on a scroll through various nations’ social media, many of the comments seemed to revel in the announcement.
+While the uncertainty seemed palpable on a scroll through various social media in an array of languages, many seemed to revel in the announcement.

-“Here comes a chance for him to actually try out his idea of injecting disinfectant into himself and fighting back (against allegations that) it was fake news!” tweeted Hiroyuki Nishimura, a Japanese internet entrepreneur, referring to an idea Trump floated earlier this year for treatment.

-Keio University economics professor Masaru Kaneko tweeted that populist leaders like British Prime Minister Boris Johnson and Brazilian President Jair Bolsonaro “got infected because they tended not to take the coronavirus seriously.
-The two other leaders seriously tackled (the virus) after they got infected themselves.
-Will the United States follow their examples?”

 And the satirical Australian news site, the Betoota Advocate, posted a story with this headline: “Trump Family Records More Cases Of Community Transmission Than Entire State Of Queensland.”

-Associated Press writers Nassser Karimi in Tehran, Iran, Ashok Sharma in New Delhi, Ken Moritsugu in Beijing, Jon Gambrell in Dubai, Rod McGuirk in Canberra, Australia, Mari Yamaguchi and Elaine Kurtenbach in Tokyo, and Colleen Barry in Italy contributed to this report.
+Foster Klug reported from Tokyo.
+Associated Press writers Danica Kirka in London, Nasser Karimi in Tehran, Iran, Ashok Sharma in New Delhi, Ken Moritsugu in Beijing, Jon Gambrell in Dubai, United Arab Emirates, Rod McGuirk in Canberra, Australia, Mari Yamaguchi and Elaine Kurtenbach in Tokyo, and Colleen Barry in Milan contributed to this report.